An Introduction to Terms Commonly Used in Herb Magic

 D - G

-Daphnomancy - Divination performed using laurel leaves.
-This is normally done by burning them and looking into the smoke
+Daphnomancy - Divination that is performed using laurel leaves.
+This is normally done by burning them and looking into the resulting smoke.

-Divination – A number of practices that can be used to gain insight into a situation or question using something other than standard methods.
-Examples included tarot, crystal ball and pendulum readings.
+Divination – A number of practices that can be used to gain insight into a situation or question that uses something other than standard methods.
+Examples of divination methods included tarot, crystal ball and pendulum readings.

-Exorcism - The practice of removing negative entities and psychic clutter from a place and rarely people.
+Exorcism - The practice of removing negative entities and psychic clutter from a place or person.

-Grimoire - A magical textbook kept by magic practitioners containing information, spells etc. Often called a book of shadows by Wiccans.
+Grimoire - A textbook kept by magic practitioners containing information, rituals, spells and other magical practices.

-Handfasting - A pagan ceremony similar to a wedding
+Handfasting - A pagan ceremony that is similar to a wedding.

-Hallucinogen - A substance that causes changes in perception, thought, consciousness and emotion.
+Hallucinogen - A substance that causes changes in perception, thought, consciousness or emotion.

 Herb - Plants that are used for their culinary, spiritual or medically beneficial properties.

-Pentagram - A five pointed star that is often used as a symbol of protection.
+Pentagram - A five pointed star that may be used as a symbol of protection.
 Many people consider it to represent the elements of earth, air, fire, water and spirit.

 Poppet - A small representation of a person for which a spell or ritual is being performed.
 These are often small doll like figures made from various materials.